What Are Managed Agentic Security Services (MASS), and How Do They Differ From MDR?

 In Daylight's model, security experts have 10+ years of incident response and threat hunting experience.
 They operate in a follow-the-sun model, not legacy shift-based coverage.
 This means that they’re distributed across the globe, working standard hours in their regions from Singapore to California.

-Their role is fundamentally different from legacy MDR teams: they build context that makes AI accurate rather than reviewing every AI output.
+Their role is fundamentally different from legacy MDR teams: they build context that makes AI accurate, build integration, improve coverage and take over where there’s a real incident.

 How MASS Compares Across the Market